UNCP alumnae complete Doctor of Pharmacy program at Wingate University - News Break

 Chavis plans to seek a pharmacist position with Walgreens upon obtaining her licensure.

-Kwasnik, a resident of Bladenboro, credits Drs.
-Siva Mandjiny and Rachel Smith for shaping her UNCP experience.
+Kwasnik, a resident of Bladenboro, credits Siva Mandjiny and Rachel Smith for shaping her UNCP experience.

 Kwasnik plans to gain experience working at a community pharmacy before applying for a two-year residency program focusing on infectious disease.